Silversmithing 101

 • Materials literacy: understanding metals (especially sterling silver), gauges, hardness, solder flow temps, where to buy, and how to purchase tools and metal intelligently

-• Studio safety & workflow: ventilation, PPE, pickle/neutralizing, fire safety, housekeeping, and bench ergonomics
+• Studio safety & workflow: ventilation, pickle/neutralizing, fire safety, housekeeping, and bench ergonomics

 Your student toolkit (included with enrollment)